timeplus-io/docs/docs/usecases.md

 | ----------------------- | -------------------------------------------------------- |
 | 2022-01-12 00:00:00.000 | [(7.62,'b01',13.8),(2.45,'b02',2.37),(12.66,'b03',22.6)] |

-To get the booking id for the 2nd longest tirp, you can `select ..,longest_trips[2].2 as bookingId `
+To get the booking id for the 2nd longest trip, you can `select ..,longest_trips[2].2 as bookingId `

 ### S-MIN-K: Getting the minimal value for each streaming window {#s-min-k}